domokane/FinancePy/regression_tests/README.md

     test_cases.compare_test_cases()

 To create values, you first define a header for the output.

+### Example
-This header has 10 columnns of model output that the tests will produce.
+This example header has 10 columns of model output that the tests will produce.

     test_cases.header(
        "STRIKE",
        "STEPS",
        "CALL_INT",